Test Code LAB1926 Wilson Disease Sequencing

 Wilson disease is an autosomal recessive disorder of copper metabolism.
 Sequencing of the ATP7B gene can identify greater than 98% of mutations in affected individuals.

-ATP7B full gene sequencing is appropriate for individuals with:
+ATP7B gene sequencing is appropriate for individuals with:

 - Liver disease